NethermindEth/juno/README.md

 Make sure you have Go installed ([download](https://go.dev/dl/)).
 Version `1.18` or higher is required.

-At the time we write, we support two commands:
+At time of writing, we support two commands:

 - juno
-    - `juno` is the command that initialize the node
+    - `juno` is the command to initialize the node
 - juno-cli
-    - `juno-cli` is the command that handle a set of different commands about the StarkNet ecosystem.
+    - `juno-cli` is the command that handles a set of different commands for StarkNet ecosystem.

-You can install `juno` command
+You can install `juno` with:

 ```bash
 go install github.com/NethermindEth/juno/cmd/juno@latest
 ```

-On the other side, the `juno-cli` command can be installed with the next command:
+To install `juno-cli`:

 ```bash
 go install github.com/NethermindEth/juno/cmd/juno-cli@latest